CompCogNeuro/sims/ch7/priming/README.md

 Notice that the network has a standard three layer structure, with the `Input` presented to the bottom and `Output` produced at the top -- this is just to keep everything as simple and standard as possible.

-* Click `TrainA` and `TrainB` in the control panel to see the two different sets of patterns that the network is trained on.
+* Click `OnlyA` and `OnlyB` in the control panel to see the two different sets of patterns that the network is trained on.

 You should see that the `Input` patterns are identical for each set of patterns, but the `A` and `B` have different `Output` patterns paired with this same input.
-The `TrainAll` patterns are just the combination of both of these A and B sets, and it is what we use to do initial training of the network.
+The `Alt AB` patterns are just the combination of both of these A and B sets, alternating the A and B output for each input, and it is what we use to do initial training of the network.

 # Network Training